 - Finish: Hand Rubbed Mahogany, Walnut or Teak, Fabric:

-The Autographs had their own delightful sound which was open inviting and compelling and they gave their own flavour to the type of music being played through them.
-They showed good detail ate all frequencies but their best feature was the bass which had tremendous depth.
-The sound stage was phenomenal absolutely breathtaking and it did not matter if it were CD or Vinyl the result was the just the same.
-They required a little volume for any of the amplifier to drive them as the room was more than filled to every corner.
+The Autographs had their delightful sound, which was open inviting and compelling, and they gave their own flavor to the type of music played through them.
+They showed good detail ate all frequencies, but their best feature was the bass which had tremendous depth.
+The sound stage was phenomenal, absolutely breathtaking, and it did not matter if it were CD or Vinyl.
+The result was just the same.
+They required a little volume for any of the amplifiers to drive them as the room was more than filled to every corner.

-This is a very good way to test two great cabinets by doing direct side by side but first I would like to say that the sound from the Edinburgh SE had changed and this was because they were now playing in a much larger room that my listening room (about twice the size) so this brought out differences that I had not heard.
+An excellent way is a side by side comparison.
+Still, first I would like to say that the sound from the Edinburgh SE had changed, and this was because they were now playing in a much larger room that my listening room (about twice the size), so this brought out differences that I had not heard.

-First thing was the bass and I said how could anybody ever say that an Edinburgh lacks Bass because it was all there so full so rich so alive and they sounded fantastic.
-Now to compare the two was like opening up the Sound-stage 30%.
-The Edinburgh SE were a touch faster and had a touch more detail but the Autographs were just so open you soon forgot these little differences.
-We loved the sound from both and in so many ways we’re very similar but in the overall, the Autographs were the best!
+First thing was the bass, and I said how could anybody ever say that an Edinburgh lacks Bass because it was all there so full so rich so alive and they sounded fantastic.
+The Edinburgh SE was a touch faster and had a touch more detail but the Autographs were just so open you soon forgot these little differences.
+We loved the sound from both, and in so many ways, we’re very similar, but in the overall, the Autographs were the best!
 Bigger and maybe Better

 Yes, bigger is better if you have a speaker and put your speaker into a bigger room then it will sound better as we found out.
-Is bigger better meaning that you have a big speaker in a big room and put an even bigger speaker in that room.
+Is more significant better meaning that you have a prominent speaker in a big place and put an even bigger speaker in that room.
 Again, the answer is yes as we found out.
-So, to conclude I would advise that you will find a bigger speaker will make your music sound better with regards to Sound-stage, Air, space and the feeling of realism.
+So, to conclude, I would advise that you will find a more prominent speaker will make your music sound better with regards to Sound-stage, Air, space and the feeling of realism.

 Perkune – Best Audiophile Cables Online